papachristoumarios/papachristoumarios.github.io/projects.md

 # Past & Current Projects

+## SADE

+_August 2018 - May 2019_

+This project aims to provide software clusterings using vector semantics and the call graph.
+The results were published at ESEC/FSE 2019 and can be found [here](https://github.com/papachristoumarios/software-clusterings-with-vector-semantics-and-call-graph/raw/master/manuscript.pdf).

 ## 3gm – Google Summer of Code

 _May 2018 - August 2018 (Summer internship)_

 This project aims to provide an automated codex of with the most recent versions of each law in Greek Legislation via NLP methods and practices.

 Results are published at [3gm.ellak.gr](https://3gm.ellak.gr)